Equivalence of germs (of mappings and sets) over k vs that over K: Introduction

 \subsection{The results}

-We convert this guess into a stronger statement in a more general situation: \bee[ $\bullet$] \item For $\Maps$ whose source $X\sseteq(\k^n,o)$ and target $Y\sseteq (\k^m,o)$ are (formal/analytic/algebraic) germs over a ring $\k,$ and with arbitrary singularities. \item For a large class of ring extensions $\k\sset\K.$ (In particular for any field extension.) \eee
+\!We convert these guesses into stronger statements in more general situation: \bei \item For $\Maps$ whose source $X\sseteq(\k^n,o)$ and target $Y\sseteq (\k^m,o)$ are (formal or analytic or algebraic) germs over a ring $\k,$ and with arbitrary singularities. \item For a large class of ring extensions $\k\sset\K.$ (In particular for arbitrary field extensions.) \eei